apiad/lovelaice/README.md

 When in doubt, adopt the same stance as if you were copy/pasting code from a random blog somehwere in the web (because that is exactly what you're doing).

+**Which model(s) shoud I use?**

+I have tested `lovelaice` extensibly using `Llama 3.1 70b`, from <fireworks.ai>.
+It is fairly versatile model that is still affordable enough for full-time use.
+It works well for coding, general chat, bash generation, creative storytelling, and basically anything I use `lovelaice` on a daily basis.

+Thus, probably any model with a similar general performance to Llama 70b will work similarly well.
+You are unlikely to need, e.g., a 400b model unless you want a pretty complex task.
+However, using very small models, e.g., 11b or less, may lead to degraded performance, especially because these models may fail to even detect which is the best tool to use.
+In any case, there is no substitute for experimentation.